-Many nonprofits neglect to update their presentation templates or don’t create templates at all.
-You end up with is a hodgepodge of slide designs and presentation designs that can seem inconsistent at best, or unprofessional at worst.
+Many nonprofits neglect to update their presentation templates or don’t create templates.
+You end up with an assortment of slide designs and presentation designs that can seem inconsistent at best or unprofessional.

-Take the time to create custom presentation templates and make sure they are used consistently and kept up to date as your brand identity evolves.
+Take the time to create custom presentation templates and ensure they are used consistently and kept up to date as your brand identity evolves.

-Another small but meaningful place that nonprofits often neglect extending their brand identity is their employee’s or volunteers’ email signatures.
+Another small but meaningful place that nonprofits often neglect to extend their brand identity is their employee’s or volunteers’ email signatures.
 We’re not suggesting you use massive, rich-media email signatures with embedded images and fancy typography (because those are annoying).

-Including a short, concise message (such as your mission or tagline), however, is a great way to use a space that would normally be forgotten.
+Including a short, concise message (such as your mission or tagline), however, is a great way to use a space that would usually be forgotten.

-4. Cheating on your branding guidelines or style guide
+4. Cheating on your nonprofit branding guidelines or style guide

-It’s another thing to make sure your branding strategy is consistently applied internally as well.
+It’s another thing to make sure your nonprofit branding strategy is consistently applied internally.